moh-hassan/odata2poco/README.md

 **Features of OData2Poco**

 - Generate POCO classes corresponding to the Entities defined in the XML MetaData stored in OData Feeds.
-- Generation is based on the Metadata of the service stored on the  server/ or EDMX xml files.
+- Generation is based on the Metadata of the service stored on the  server/  EDMX xml files or xml string contents.
 - Support http(s) with/without authentication.
 The Supported autherizations are: basic, token and Oauth2.
 - Console CommandLine tool Support .NET 4.5 or higher.
 - Class library Support NET5/netstandard2.0/net461/net45.